NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### New updates

 1. Updated public Mutation Annotation Format (MAF) files are now available.
-Updates include filtering to remove variants impacted by OxoG artifacts and those impacted by stand bias. <!--AP-29-->
+Updates include filtering to remove variants impacted by OxoG artifacts and those impacted by strand bias. <!--AP-29-->
 2. Protected MAF files are updated to include flags for OxoG and strand bias. <!--AP-29-->
 2. Annotated VCFs are updated to include flags for OxoG artifacts and strand bias. <!--DAT-874-->